Rally Monkey: Cultural references

 Additional videos featuring the Rally Monkey show her edited into popular films and TV shows such as The Brady Bunch Movie, Jurassic Park, Field of Dreams, Star Trek, Risky Business, WarGames, and Animal House.
 The Angels started selling plush monkeys that fans bring to games.

 ESPN did a SportsCenter commercial in which it showed one of the executives having to make "budget cuts," leading to the release of the monkey.
 The monkey pleaded by raising the "It's Rally Time" sign.

-In one installment of the popular comic strip Get Fuzzy, the strip's protagonist, Bucky Katt, attempts to travel to Anaheim to eat the Rally Monkey after seeing it on television, as part of a running gag focused on Bucky's irrational desire to eat a monkey.
+In one installment of the popular comic strip Get Fuzzy, the strip's (feline) protagonist, Bucky Katt, attempts to travel to Anaheim to eat the Rally Monkey after seeing it on television, as part of a running gag focused on Bucky's irrational desire to eat a monkey.